-1.4 Claims and rejection notification:
+1.5 Claims and rejection notification:

 For Cereals and Pulses, clause 22b of the AIC 1/21 contract is excluded and replaced by the following: All claims will be advised by the Buyer as soon as practicable after delivery.
 For Oilseed Rape the terms of the FOSFA 26A apply and for Linseed the terms of the FOSFA 9A.
-For loads delivered in Scotland or to Frontier Agriculture, Lowick site, moisture claims or drying charges and weight loss, will continue to be notified on the self-bill invoice document.
+For loads delivered in Scotland (including Lowick site) or silos, moisture claims or drying charges and weight loss, will continue to be notified on the self-bill invoice document.
 Moisture results, where available, will also be shown on the Weight Advice document.
 Where the Company cannot contact the grower regarding a claim or rejection, the Company shall use its best judgement to handle the affected goods.

-1.5 Quality allowances for deliveries into Frontier stores and third-party stores:
+1.6 Quality allowances for deliveries into Frontier stores and third-party stores: